 The road to the Schlegeisspeicher reservoir is open from late-May until mid-October.

 Depending on the weather conditions, the start of the season or the end of the season may be postponed.
 If you’re traveling here during the shoulder season, check this website for updates.
-The best time to visit Olpererhütte is in summer and early Fall.
-In Spring, you will likely encounter snow on the trail.

-Friesenberghaus and Olpererhütte Loop Trail Description
+Friesenberghaus and Olpererhütte Hike Description

 Schlegeisspeicher Reservoir to Friesenberghaus (2 hours)

 From the bus drop-off point at Schlegeisspeicher reservoir, head to Dominikushütte (in the direction of the tunnel).
-Before reaching Dominikushütte, you’ll see a signed intersection indicating right towards Friesenberghaus (signed 2 hours) along Trail 532.

 The narrow trail ascends gently.
 You’ll cross a river via a wood plank and continue through the forest.
-Eventually, you’ll cross a marshy meadow over wooden planks.
-The views open up and you’ll see Schlegeis Stausee.
-The trail continues to ascend to Friesenberghaus.

 Atmospheric and cozy, Friesenberghaus is a perfect place for lunch.
 The hut staff is swift and friendly, and the food is very good.